serengil/chefboost/README.md

 pip install chefboost
 ```

 Alternatively, you can directly download the source code from this repository.
+GitHub repo might be newer than the PyPI version.

 ```
 git clone https://github.com/serengil/chefboost.git